xyyang74/xyyang74.github.io/_pages/about.md

 </dl>

 ## Research Interests
+**Currently engaged in:**
-- Visual learning, plasticity, and consolidation mechanisms
+- Visual learning/plasticity, attention mechanisms
-- Neural bases of attention and effort
-- Neuromodulation and computational modeling approaches
+- Neuromodulation and computational modeling of visual processes **Also excited to extend this to:**
+- Intracranial recordings (sEEG, ECoG) for high-resolution neural dynamics
+- Abstract and rule-based reasoning as higher-order cognitive processes
+- Neural mechanisms underlying psychiatric and cognitive disorders

 # Publications {#publications}
 ## Journal Articles